jessierenton/jessierenton.github.io/index.md

 Email: jessica.renton.16 \[at\] ucl.ac.uk

 ## Research
-My current research is focussed on Evolutionary Game Theory, with applications to cancer evolution.
+My current research is focussed on evolutionary game theory, with applications to cancer evolution.

 ## Publications
 1. Jessie Renton and Karen M. Page.
-Cooperative success in epithelial public goods games.
-In preparation.
+[Cooperative success in epithelial public goods games](https://arxiv.org/abs/2101.11277). arXiv preprint, 2021.

 2. Jessie Renton and Karen M. Page.
 [Evolution of cooperation in an epithelium](https://royalsocietypublishing.org/doi/10.1098/rsif.2018.0918).
 Journal of the Royal Society Interface, 16:20180918, 2019.